Junga (film)

 Junga is a 2018 Indian Tamil-language action comedy film written and directed by Gokul.
-The film stars Vijay Sethupathi as triple role single lead role and double cameo roles alongside Sayyeshaa and Madonna Sebastian.
+The film stars Vijay Sethupathi in a triple role alongside Sayyeshaa and Madonna Sebastian in a cameo.
 It was released to mixed reviews from critics, praising Vijay Sethupathi's performance and Yogi Babu’s comedy performance.
 The music was composed by Siddharth Vipin.
-The film was shot in Paris.

 Plot

 The film starts with Inspector Manimaran taking the job of Don Junga's encounter, along with Duraisingam (Rajendran).
 On the way to his encounter, Junga tells his story.

-Back in Pollachi, he works as a bus conductor and is in love with Thoppul.
+Back in Pollachi, he works as a bus conductor and is in love with Thoppuli.
 He gets involved in a fight, which angers his mother, as his father Ranga and grandfather Linga were dons with very expensive habits.
-They also lost their theater Cinema Paradise and had to sell it to Kumarasamy Chettiyaar, so his mother fears that he will follow their spending habits.
-Junga tells his mother that he will not be a don like Ranga and Linga and will retrieve their ownership of the theater.
+They also lost their theatre Cinema Paradise and had to sell it to Kumarasamy Chettiyaar, so his mother fears that he will follow their spending habits.
+Junga tells his mother that he will not be a don like Ranga and Linga and will retrieve their ownership of the theatre.
 He goes to Chennai with Yo Yo, becomes a miserly don, and starts saving money towards his goal.
-He also leaves Thoppul as she wants him to give her a luxurious life and gift her with 365 saris for each day of the year.
+He also leaves Thoppuli as he wants him to give her a luxurious life and gift her with 365 saris for each day of the year.

-One day, Junga learns that the theater is being brought down and that Chettiyaar is planning to sell it to a foreign company.
-He goes to Chettiyaar's house and gives him a crore to buy back his theater, but Chettiyaar insults him.
-Junga challenges Chettiyaar that he will retrieve back his theater.
+One day, Junga learns that the theatre is being brought down and that Chettiyaar is planning to sell it to a foreign company.
+He goes to Chettiyaar's house and gives him a crore to buy back his theatre, but Chettiyaar insults him.
+Junga challenges Chettiyaar that he will retrieve back his theatre.
 He decides to kidnap Chettiyaar's daughter Yazhini, who is in Paris, so he goes there with Yo Yo, but the Italian mafia group kidnaps Yazhini to release their leader, who was arrested by the French police.
 Junga tells Chettiyaar that he has kidnapped Yazhini and fights with the mafia group to rescue her from them.
-Yazhini and Junga escape, and Chettiyaar agrees to give Junga's family the theater in exchange for Yazhini.
-Yazhini and Junga later get married.
-However, Junga's friends ask for a success party, for which he gives them porridge.
-His friends are furious with the miser and therefore give information about Junga's whereabouts to the police.
-Manimaran tries to shoot the miser, but a lorry suddenly appeared, causing an accident and leading to Junga escaping.
+Yazhini and Junga escape, and Chettiyaar agrees to give Junga's family the theatre in exchange for Yazhini.